Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/apdu/verify-uv.md

 :---: | :---: | :---:
 (no data) | 63 | C0 - C2

-If the biometric match failed, then the error is `63 CX` where *X* is the number of retries remaining.
-In the case of C0, the biometric verification becomes blocked.
+If the biometric match failed, the error is `63 CX` where *X* is the number of retries remaining.
+In the case of `C0`, the biometric verification becomes blocked.